Kirk–Holden war: Holden's response

 On June 8, Holden hosted a meeting of Republicans in Raleigh to discuss the situation in Caswell County.
+(Note: Those attending were Senator Pool, Adjutant General Fisher, James H. Harris, Isaac Young, Willie D. Jones, William J. Clarke, William F. Henderson, Richard C. Badger, S.T.
+Carrow, Henderson Adams, David A. Jenkins, and James Walker Hood.)
 Pool recommended that militiamen be sent to arrest Klansmen and that they be put through a military tribunal.
 Richard Badger, one of the governor's closest advisers, suggested that this was politically risky and that arrested Klansmen should be handed over to a specially-appointed judge and tried in regular courts.
 Holden eventually agreed with Pool, and then moved on to discuss the make-up of the militia to be raised.
 The officials ruled out the use of the regular state militia—who they thought sympathized with the Klan—and the use of a black militia—which they feared would worsen race relations.
 They concluded that a force of white militiamen should be raised among western North Carolinians and that it should be led by a man from the mountains, a Republican political stronghold.
 They also agreed that another militia contingent of Piedmont and eastern North Carolinians be mustered to occupy the state capital at the same time.
 Once the western force had suppressed the Klan, detachments of both groups would be dispatched around the state to protect polling stations for the elections scheduled for August.